-Ilmatar is planning a wind farm with 19 wind turbines in the northern part of Paltamo.
-The Hukkalansalo planning area is located in an uninhabited area, mainly used for forestry, between the villages of Vaarankylä, Saarinen, and Raappananmäki.
-The Hukkalansalo area has also been designated as a regionally significant area for wind turbines in the updated regional plan of Kainuu.
+Ilmatar is planning a wind farm of 19 turbines in the northern part of Paltamo.
+The Hukkalansalo planning area is located between the villages of Vaarankylä, Saarinen, and Raappananmäki, on an uninhabited area primarily used for forestry.
+In the updated regional wind power plan for Kainuu, the Hukkalansalo area has also been designated as a regionally significant area for wind power development.

 Hukkalansalo